 We do not accept Advanced Placement/CLEP coursework to fulfill prerequisite requirements, The Bryant Physician Assistant Program does not accept transfer credits to be applied to required Program coursework and does not award Advanced Placement based on prior coursework.

-You also will need: Three professional letters of reference; one personal reference; completion of the Graduate Record Exam (GRE) within the past five years (submit score to CASPA using Bryant’s PA Program Code: 8825); documentation of at least 2,000 hours of direct patient care which must be obtained by Dec.
-1, 2016*; and the ability to meet the program technical standards with or without reasonable accommodations.
+You also will need: Three professional letters of reference; one personal reference; completion of the Graduate Record Exam (GRE) within the past five years (submit score to CASPA using Bryant’s PA Program Code: 8825); documentation of at least 2,000 hours of direct patient care which must be obtained by October 1, 2018*; and the ability to meet the program technical standards with or without reasonable accommodations.
 Selected candidates will attend an on-site interview, and if admitted, undergo a background check.
+All matriculating students are required to obtain BLS for Healthcare Providers (American Heart Association) prior to entering the Program and are responsible for maintaining this AHA BLS certification through graduation.

 International applicants must complete the TOEFL within 2 years of application with a score greater than 100, unless they have completed a baccalaureate degree in the United States.
 A certified degree and course-by-course evaluation of foreign transcripts is required to ascertain equivalences to United States educational standards.